iqbal-lab-org/make_prg/README.md

 optional arguments:
   -h, --help            show this help message and exit -u UPDATE_DS, --update-DS UPDATE_DS
                         Filepath to the update data structures (a *.update_DS.zip file created from make_prg from_msa or update)
   -o OUTPUT_PREFIX, --output-prefix OUTPUT_PREFIX
                         Prefix for the output files
   -d DENOVO_PATHS, --denovo-paths DENOVO_PATHS
                         Filepath containing denovo sequences.
-Should point to a denovo_paths.txt file
-  -D LONG_DELETION_THRESHOLD, --deletion-threshold LONG_DELETION_THRESHOLD
+Should point to a denovo_paths.txt file -D LONG_DELETION_THRESHOLD, --deletion-threshold LONG_DELETION_THRESHOLD
                         Ignores long deletions of the given size or longer.
 If long deletions should not be ignored, put a large value.
 Default: 10
   -m MAFFT, --mafft MAFFT
                         Path to MAFFT executable.
-By default, it is assumed to be on $PATH
-  -O OUTPUT_TYPE, --output-type OUTPUT_TYPE
+By default, it is assumed to be on $PATH -O OUTPUT_TYPE, --output-type OUTPUT_TYPE
                         p: PRG, b: Binary, g: GFA, a: All.
 Combinations are allowed i.e., gb: GFA and Binary.
 Default: a -F, --force           Force overwrite previous output -t THREADS, --threads THREADS
                         Number of threads.
 0 will use all available.
-Default:
-                        1
-  -g, --output-graphs   Outputs the recursive tree graphical representation
-                        (for development use only)
-  -v, --verbose         Increase output verbosity (-v for debug, -vv for trace
-                        - trace is for developers only) --log LOG             Path to write log to.
+Default: 1 -v, --verbose         Increase output verbosity (-v for debug, -vv for trace - trace is for developers only) --log LOG             Path to write log to.
 Default is stderr
 ```